 Beyond textbook theory and research findings there is always a gap to bridge in order to apply this information with 'live' athletes.
-With this new offering for coaches, leaders, practitioners, and athletes, we delve into the uncharted territory that lies between.
+With this new offering, we delve into the uncharted territory that lies between.
 As implied to the title, there is an art to this translation of science into practice, and a great deal of wisdom and nuance involved in the process.

 Strength and Conditioning for Team Sports is designed to help trainers and coaches to devise more effective high-performance training programs for team sports.
 This remains the only evidence-based study of sport-specific practice to focus on team sports and features all-new chapters covering neuromuscular training, injury prevention and specific injury risks for different team sports.
 Fully revised and updated throughout, the new edition also includes over two hundred new references from the current research literature.
 Bridging the traditional gap between sports science research and practice, each chapter features guidelines for evidence-based best practice as well as recommendations for approaches to physical preparation to meet the specific needs of team sports players.
 This new edition also includes an appendix that provides detailed examples of training programmes for a range of team sports.
 Fully illustrated throughout, it is essential reading for all serious students of strength and conditioning, and for any practitioner seeking to extend their professional practice.